-Some cats do eat ground moles and some won’t.
-Cats are finicky animals and each has their own personality, which is one reason why you don’t know if cats will eat ground moles.
+Some cats do eat ground moles, and some won’t.
+Cats are finicky animals, and each has its own personality, which is one reason why you don’t know if cats will eat ground moles.
 Ultimately, mole control is best left up to the experts.

 Cats that are not domesticated generally will eat what they kill, including ground moles, as a means of survival.
 Domesticated cats will enjoy the game of hide and go seek, but when they catch the ground mole, they may just play with the ground mole and not eat it.

 Moles cause a great deal of damage and instability to your yard, because of the tunnels they create.
 The tunnels are used for the mole to find food and live in.
 They create two levels of tunnels in your yard.
-The first level of tunnels is about 6 inches below ground level, which creates the damage to your yard.
+The first level of tunnels is about 6 inches below ground level, which creates damages your yard.
 The second level is much deeper and used when it is cold or when it rains.

 There is no guarantee that the cat you bring to your home for pest control will be interested in chasing the ground mole.
-Also moles do not come up from the ground often, so there is not much opportunity to for the cat to catch the mole.
+Also, moles do not come up from the ground often, so there is not much opportunity to for the cat to catch the mole.

 Regardless if a cat will eat ground moles, it is best to seek professional elimination services when attempting to get rid of your ground mole problem.
-Contact a local expert, rather than depending on your cat to eat away your ground mole problems.
+Contact a local expert like TermiGuard Pest Control Services rather than depending on your cat to eat away your ground mole problems.